What is Period Poverty?

-A packet of sanitary napkins with eight pads costs between Rs 30 and Rs 80 across India.
-For girls whose families have to sustain on a monthly budget of Rs 5,000- Rs 10,000, this is a financial burden they can’t afford.
-So even with the GST withdrawn, sanitary pads remain a luxury for some in this country.
-A handful of state governments have tried to tackle the challenge of menstrual health by distributing free sanitary pad packets in their government schools, however owing to the budgetary constraints, schemes intending to facilitate a basic monthly necessity remain a seasonal affair.
+A packet of sanitary napkins with seven pads costs between Rs 35 and Rs 80 across India.
+For girls whose families have to sustain on a monthly budget of Rs 5,000-Rs 10,000 (or lower), this is a financial burden they can’t afford.
+So even with the GST withdrawn, sanitary pads remain a luxury for a large number of females in this country.

 Why are we shying away from eco-friendly alternatives?